ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 ### eWASM

-Enhancement of the Ethereum protocol is hindered by the inflexibility of the EVM architecture.
+Enhancement to the Ethereum protocol is currently hindered by the inflexibility of the EVM architecture.
 The method of extending the execution layer has been the introduction of special “precompile” contracts.
 The use of WebAssembly as a virtual machine specification for executing high-performance “precompile” contracts promises to streamline the process of introducing such contracts.

 eWASM is a subset of Wasm, Wasm has a couple of features which are non-deterministic, we need to eliminate them by validating contract while deploying.
 If contract uses non-deterministic features then it's rejected.

-We are using an even smaller subset of eWASM \(only allowing precompiles to be written as eWASM\).
+The current proposal is to use an even smaller subset of eWASM \(only allowing precompiles to be written as eWASM\).

 #### Main unresolved questions